Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Properness

-Note that $\mathcal{V}_v$ consists of at least two vertices by assumption. $\mathcal{V}_w$ consists of at least one vertices from the above discussion.
-Combined with the fact that $\tilde{P}_{\infty}$ is locally convex, $c$ is a simple path which starts and ends in the boundary of the same face $v^*_0$ (dual to $v_0$) in $\Gamma^*$ but not contained in the boundary of $v^*_0$, and exactly one of the edges in $c$ is dual to an edge of $\gamma$.
-Combined with the above angle result along $c$, the limit function $\theta_{\infty}$ fails to satisfy Condition (iv), which contradicts our assumption.
+Note that $\Gamma'$ is 3-connected and contains the same equator $\gamma$ as $\Gamma$.
+We denote by $E_{vw}$ (resp. $E'_{vw}$) the set of the edges of $\Gamma$ (resp. $\Gamma'$) connecting one point in $\mathcal{V}_v$ and the other point in $\mathcal{V}_w$.
+In particular, exactly two edges (say $e_1$, $e_2$) in $E'_{vw}$ are adjacent to the two faces (say $f_1$, $f_2$ respectively) containing the vertex $v_0$.
+Let $c'$ be the simple path in the dual graph $\Gamma'^*$ which contains the dual edges of those in $E'_{vw}$ and has endpoints dual to $f_1$ and $f_2$ respectively.
+It follows that $c'$ starts and ends in the boundary of the same face $v^*_0$ (dual to $v_0$) in $\Gamma'^*$ but is not contained in the boundary of $v^*_0$, and exactly one of the edges in $c'$ is dual to an edge of $\gamma$.
+Moreover, the dual of the edges in $c'$ are exactly those in $E'_{vw}$.

-In particular, if $\mathcal{V}_{w}$ consists of only one vertex, the faces $f_1$ and $f_2$ share a common equatorial edge, say $e_3$ (up to reordering indices), connecting $v_0$ and the only vertex in $\mathcal{V}_w$.
-Note that the two faces of the $u_n(\tilde{P}_n)$ corresponding to $f_1$ and $f_2$ tend to be tangent at the limit of the edges of the $u_n(\tilde{P}_n)$ corresponding to $e_3$ (see Figure \ref{fig:proper2.1} for instance), which implies that the dihedral angle of the $u_n(\tilde{P}_n)$ (also $\tilde{P}_n$) at $e_3$ tends to zero.
-This implies that the limit function $\theta_{\infty}$ fails to satisfy Condition (i) for some equatorial edge of $\Gamma$, which again contradicts our assumption.